SuperOfficeDocs/superoffice-docs/docs/identity-management/federated-id-and-identity-providers.md

   * [microsoft.com - what-is-hybrid-identity][4]
     * If you don't have a Microsoft365 subscription, you probably need Azure AD Premium P1 or higher.
         Consult Microsoft for cost and other considerations for setting up a Hybrid Identity.
-* **Google Cloud Directory Sync**: sync from other system to Google
+* **Google Cloud Directory Sync**: sync from another system to Google

 ## Do I set it for all or for individual users?

 The **use of IDP as the authentication method** is enabled/registered per domain name.

-Users who have a SuperOffice username corresponding to this domain name will be automatically redirected to identity provider when logging in.
+Users who have a SuperOffice username corresponding to this domain name will be automatically redirected to the identity provider when logging in.

 To be able to authenticate with your identity provider, your SuperOffice username needs to match your User Principal Name (UPN) at your identity provider.